Left turn: Boone says Yankees ‘a lot better’ with Gallo

 Gallo is owed $2.2 million from his $6.2 million salary.
 He is eligible for arbitration next winter and can became a free agent after the 2022 season.

-Jon Daniels, Texas’ president of baseball operations, said it was emotional to trade away a homegrown player who had become an All-Star.
+Jon Daniels, Texas’ president of baseball operations, said it was emotional to trade away a homegrown star.
 He said there had been some discussions about a contract extension, but the former GM said it was clear the chances for a deal now were unrealistic, making a trade the best alternative for the last-place Rangers.

 ”Obviously if we’re in a different competitive spot, we weren’t in a rebuilding situation, which we are and have acknowledged and talked about, this could look a little different,” Daniels said.